An enormous £580 million was lost to fraudsters in the first half of 2023, with scammers continuing to cash in on innocent victims.

 APP scams can be particularly devastating as there is little legal protection to cover them for losses because they willingly transferred the funds – unlike with an unauthorised transaction.

-Thankfully, many banks have signed up to a voluntary code that promises to reimburse APP victims.
+While many banks have signed up to a voluntary code that promises to reimburse APP victims, there have been issues around victim blaming.

 You can learn all about APP scams, which banks are signed up to the voluntary code and more by reading this detailed guide.